Whiteknight/Rosella/libraries/test.md

 an internal mechanism for setting these attributes to default values without running afoul of the prohibition on writing values to attributes.

+The context object is used to provide a shared data context between tests, so that tests can access the same data.
+The `status` attribute contains a `Rosella.Test.TestStatus` object, which is used to control the execution of the test and communicates information about its status back to the Suite.
+The TestContext can and, for all but the most trivial uses, be replaced or subclassed as necessary.
+The TestStatus object cannot be.

 In addition to the `test_context` attribute, the default TestCase type provides a `test_method` attribute ("`$!method`" / "`method`") for accessing the actual method object being invoked for the test.
 This is used internally